schooltool-project/schooltool-book/source/report-sheet.rst

 Once you define a report sheet, you then want to place a copy of it in every teacher's gradebook for each section they teach.
 We call this "deploying" the template.
 Once you deploy a template, subsequent changes to the template will *not* change the already deployed sheets.
 So make sure you've got the template the way you want it before you deploy it.

-Again, this is best experimented with on a test server or some kind of practice or backup database.
+Again, it is best to experiment on a test server, or some kind of practice or backup database.

-You can deploy sheets to terms, or to the years, which automatically includes all contained terms.
+Report sheets may be deployed to individual Terms, or to Years (which will automatically include all contained Terms).

-As "manager," back to the **School** view for the relevant year (in this case 2011-2012).
+As "manager," navigate back to the **School** view for the relevant year (in this case 2011-2012).
 At the bottom of the main content area is the section for deployed **Report Sheets**:

    .. image:: images/report-sheet-8.png

-Click the **Report Sheets**.
-In this case we want to deploy the "Quarterly & Semester" report sheet to both terms in the year:
+Click on **Report Sheets**.
+In this case, we want to deploy the "Quarterly & Semester" report sheet to both Terms in the Year:

    .. image:: images/report-sheet-9.png